About FFCP Online Exhibit Publications Staff Newsletter Site Map First Federal Congress Project Home First Federal Congress Project Menu

 First Federal Congress Project

-Mission | Model Editions Partnerships | Co-sponsors and Funders
+Mission | The FFC | FFCP as Research Center | Co-sponsors and Funders

-Mission: The First Federal Congress Project, a chartered University Research Center and affiliated with the Department of History at the George Washington University, has a dual mission: collecting, researching, editing and publishing the universally acclaimed and well reviewed Documentary History of the First Federal Congress, l789-l791, and serving as a research center on the most important and productive Congress in U.S. history.
-The Johns Hopkins University Press has published fourteen volumes of the records of this Congress and the editing of five volumes of the correspondence to and from the members and other related materials has begun.
+Mission: The First Federal Congress Project (FFCP), a chartered University Research Center affiliated with the Department of History in the Columbian College of Arts and Sciences at The George Washington University, has a dual mission: collecting for, researching, editing and publishing the universally acclaimed and well reviewed Documentary History of the First Federal Congress, l789-l791 (DHFFC), and serving as a research/education center on the most important and productive Congress in U.S. history.
+The Johns Hopkins University Press (JHUP) has published twenty volumes of the DHFFC; two volumes of FFC Third Session correspondence remain to be published, as well as addenda and corrections.
+In 2009 the JHUP launched "The Early Republic", a subscription website.
+The 20 volumes of the DHFFC published to date are the centerpiece of this site.
+The project has also published Creating the Bill of Rights: the Documentary Record from the First Federal Congress (JHUP), and Birth of the Nation: the First Federal Congress, 1789-1791 (Rowman and Littlefield).

-Co-sponsors and Funders:
+Co-sponsors and Funders (since inception):

 The National Historical Publications and Records Commission